JosephDAmato/SCHEME-FILES/README.md

 - [Clojure Database](#Clojure Database Project)

 # Clojure Database Project

 This is a project to create to database in Clojure that creates audit trails for each individual overwrite of an entries data.
 It is based of of https://aosabook.org/en/500L/an-archaeology-inspired-database.html.
 The main goal is to practice what I have learned through "Structure and Interpretation of Computer Programs" (SICP )and "How to Design Programs" (HtDP).
 I will write, organize and define each part of the program in hopes to showcase my understanding of functional programming.

 - updated 11/17/25

 # Corn Maze

 ![alt text](cornmaze_preview.png)
 This project uses Racket's `2htdp/image` library to construct a stylized tile-based corn maze.
 It combines geometric primitives and image composition to build a customized system for maze generation.

+# LOG

+- (12/23/25) Basic playable game added.
+This was a fun project to tool around on but theres still a lot I'd like to do.
+I will add how to run this game soon and a short video showing it.
+I will also be transitioning to using Love2D and the Lua script to create a more robust refined game.
+Lets call this proof of concept completed.

 ## TODO

 Planned features for future development:

-- [ ] **Avatar System**
+- [x] **Avatar System**
        Implement player avatar.

 - [ ] **Key Events**
-       Add keyboard controls for movement, interaction, and navigation.
+       Add keyboard controls for ~~movement~~, interaction, and navigation.

 - [ ] **Scoring Mechanism**
        Create Scoring system to track player progress, rewards, and penalties based on maze traversal.